kieranjol/IFIscripts/README.md

 * Currently this just works with packages that have been generated using `sipcreator.py`.
 SHA512 manifests are created,the OE number is replaced by an accession number, and the sipcreator logfile is updated with the various events that have taken place.
 * Usage for one directory - `accession.py /path/to/directory_name`
 * Run `accession.py -h` for all options.

+### order.py ###
+* Audits logfiles to determine relationships, like is a package a derivative of another, or does a package have no parent.
+* This script can aid in automating large accessioning procedures that involve the accessioning of derivatives along with masters, eg a Camera Card and a concatenated derivative, or a master file and a mezzanine.
+* Eventually this should provide an ordered list that will determine the best order in which these packages should be accessioned by accession.py
+** Example output:
+** oe0001 not a child of another package
+** oe0008 has a parent: oe0001
+** oe0005 not a child of another package
+* Usage for one directory - `order.py /path/to/directory_name`

 ## Transcodes ##